Florida Truck Accident Lawyers - Paul | Knopf | Bigger

 Finally, the law defines a “truck tractor” as a motor vehicle with four or more wheels designed to tow a semi-trailer attached to the vehicle’s fifth wheel, with the semi-trailer serving as the sole means for the vehicle to haul cargo.

-Why Trucking Accidents Are More Complicated Than Other Motor Vehicle Crashes
+Why Trucking Accidents in Florida Are More Complicated Than Other Motor Vehicle Crashes

 Truck accident victims may find it challenging to obtain financial relief due to the complexities unique to these crashes.
 Some of the challenges that make trucking accidents more complicated than other auto accidents include: